 You have many decisions to make when shopping for a loan, and one of them is whether to obtain a secured or an unsecured loan.
 Whether you are familiar with the terminology of secured and unsecured loans or not, you are probably familiar with the underlying concepts.
-Secured loans get tied to an asset, like your home or automobile.
-Unsecured loans are not tied to any specific asset.
-Understanding these types of loans in more detail can help you borrow money wisely.
+Secured loans get tied to an asset, like your home or automobile, while unsecured loans are not tied to any specific asset.
+Here are more details about these two types of loans.

 The most common type of secured loan is a mortgage, which is secured by the house being purchased.
 If you stop making your mortgage payments, your lender could foreclose on the home and sell it to pay off the mortgage.
 If you sell your home, you have to pay off your mortgage immediately.